Barbican Estate Office Review

 For continuity Adam Hogg who was Deputy Chair of the RCC, a member of the SCWP and subsequently Chair of the BA has been closely involved.

-The paper to be considered by the RCC on the 7th of August includes for completeness a number of appendices which have already been circulated.
-A list of the new papers and pages is provided at the bottom of this message to help you manage the volume of papers.
+The paper that was considered by the RCC on the 7th of August included for completeness a number of appendices which were circulated.
+A list of the new papers and pages was provided at the bottom of this message to help manage the volume of papers.

 [With reference to page numbers from the agenda pack…]